 Early records of settlements in AD 527 illustrate that Essex contained parts of Middlesex, Hertfordshire, and most of the area of Surrey!

-The highest point of Essex, reaching a height of 147 metres is at Chrishall Common, situated close to Langley.
+The highest point of Essex, reaching a height of 147 meters is at Chrishall Common, situated close to Langley.

 Despite the tiny village of Sewardstone being a part of the parish of Waltham Abbey in Essex, its post code is ‘E4’, which is located to those in the London area!